NFL Superstar Brady Announces retiring For Good - UrduPoint

 Unflappable under pressure, he had the most game-winning drives (58) and fourth-quarter comeback wins (46) of any NFL quarterback.

-"PS - The newly retired group meets on the golf course every morning at 10am.
-Drinks are on the new guy, so bring your wallet."
-Brady's celebrity surpassed the NFL -- in November, he and Brazilian supermodel Gisele Bundchen announced they were divorcing after 13 years of marriage.
+His celebrity surpassed the NFL -- in November, Brady and Brazilian supermodel Gisele Bundchen announced they were divorcing after 13 years of marriage.

 The divorce came after months of tabloid speculation concerning the couple's marriage, which reportedly came under strain when Brady reversed his retirement decision.